flapjacksynbio/flapjack_api/source/index.html.md

 ![image](https://pubs.acs.org/na101/home/literatum/publisher/achs/journals/content/asbcd6/2021/asbcd6.2021.10.issue-1/acssynbio.0c00554/20210108/images/large/sb0c00554_0002.jpeg)

-In the following endpoints you are able to access, post, patch and delete the data contained under the same model.
+As shown every endpoint is interconected with eachother in some sort of way.
+Using the RESTful API you are able to access to each one of the models in the database, so you can do whatever you want with it.
 ## Study
 ```shell
 curl --location --request POST 'http://localhost:8000/api/study/' \
 ```
 This corresponds to a project, for example a paper or report, that corresponds to a certain question a researcher wants to address.

+In general the things that you can do with each REST model is:
+``GET``: Get all the data of the model, get filtered data by a set of parameter and get an specific data by the ID.
+``POST``: Create a new data in the model.
+``PATCH``: Update a data in the model.
+``DELETE``: Delete a data in the model.
 ### Query parameters

 Key|Description